okonomichiyaki/supercat/010-F07-admiral.md

 ## Act II

+✦ Can bot Tax, Secure, or use Court Enforcers' Abduct (Battle) ability to take captives from a Regent?

+✦ Can bot Secure or Influence Court Enforcers?

+✦ Can bot Build, Repair, Move or favorable combat to get Empire control of a planet or to take control of a Rival Regent's city?

+✦ Can bot Influence a card with more agents than a Rival Regent?

 ✦ Does bot have more unbuilt ships than most Rivals?

 - Can bot build ships?

+✦ Can bot favorable combat for trophies against an Outlaw?

 ✦ Does bot have no Weapon resources?

 - Can bot Tax to get a Weapon resource?

-✦ Can bot Secure or Influence Court Enforcers?

-✦ Can bot Tax, Secure, or use Court Enforcers' Abduct (Battle) ability to take captives from a Regent?

-✦ Can bot Build, Repair, or Move to get Empire control of a planet?

-✦ Can bot Build, Repair, or Move to take control of a Rival Regent's city?

-✦ Can bot Influence a card with more agents than a Rival Regent?

-✦ Can bot favorable combat for trophies against an Outlaw?

 ✦ Can bot Secure or Influence Rogue Admirals or Imperial Defectors?